-Covid 19 coronavirus: 4 more probables linked to yesterday's community Covid cases
+Covid 19 coronavirus: Jacinda Ardern, Ashley Bloomfield announce four more 'probables' linked to yesterday's community Covid cases

 People who ate at the same Rotorua eateries the family did would be considered casual contacts.

-Part of the advice to businesses in Rotorua will include getting staff who were working to get tested.
+Part of the advice to businesses in Rotorua included getting staff who were working to get tested.

-Bloomfield advised that staff working at the Rotorua eateries that served the family be tested for Covid-19.
+Bloomfield advised staff working at the Rotorua eateries who served the family be tested for Covid-19.

 Interviews with family members who tested positive involved trying to trace their whereabouts for the last 14 days, so can take some time.